microsoft/generative-ai-for-beginners/07-building-chat-applications/README.md

 - **Expedites the development process and reduces overhead**: Relying on pre-built functionalities instead of the expensive process of building them yourself allows you to focus on other aspects of your application that you may find more important, such as business logic.
 - **Better performance**: When building functionality from scratch, you'll eventually ask yourself "How does it scale?
 Is this application capable of handling a sudden influx of users?"
 Well maintained SDK and APIs often have built in solutions for these concerns.
 - **Easier maintenance**: Updates and improvements are easier to manage as most APIs and SDKs simply require an update to a library when a newer version is released.
-- **Access to cutting edge technology**: Leveraging models that have been fined tuned and trained on extensive dataset provides your application with natural language capabilities.
+- **Access to cutting edge technology**: Leveraging models that have been fined tuned and trained on extensive datasets provides your application with natural language capabilities.

 Accessing functionality of an SDK or API typically involves obtaining permission to use the provided services, which is often through the use of a unique key or authentication token.
 We'll use the OpenAI Python Library to explore what this looks like.
 You can also try it out on your own in the [notebook](notebook.ipynb) for this lesson.